nhsexperience/nhs-experience/docs/digital-health-check/discovery-technical.md

 ---
-title: NHS Account Proxy
+title: DHC Discovery - Technical
 layout: page
-permalink: /account/p/
+permalink: /healthcheck/discovery-technical.html
-has_children: true
-parent: NHS Account
+parent: NHS Digital Health Check
 nav_order: 2
 ---

 > ⚠️ **Warning**
 >
 > **Draft Documents**: May not represent real world scenarios, may not be fully accurate or complete.
 >
 > Please contact the author for more information.

-# What is NHS Proxy?